JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 which we call *dataset*, doing some calculation on the data and writing it again to another dataset.

-We had been gradually switching more and more of our data pipelines from a proprietary framework to Dask/Distributed when things started to get a tad mysterious and data began to disappear in an unexpected way.
+We have been gradually switching more and more of our data pipelines from a proprietary framework to Dask/Distributed when things started to get a tad mysterious and data began to disappear in an unexpected way.

 ## The incident

-It started when one of our customers raised an incident complaining that we did not provide any data for one of their stores via our API one day.
-We provide data to them that is calculated on a daily basis, and so far, everything had been OK for months after switching to Dask/Distributed for data processing.
+It started when one of our customers raised an incident complaining that we did not provide any data for one of their retail stores via our API one day.
+We calculate data for them on a daily basis, and so far, everything had been OK for months after switching to Dask/Distributed for data processing.

-The API provides the data from a dataset (let's call it _output dataset_), which is filled from another dataset using Dask/Distributed (let's call this one _input dataset_) by shuffling around the data.
-The shuffling is done because the input dataset is organized in a way that reflects the customer's stores (basically one [Apache Parquet](https://parquet.apache.org) file per store), while the output dataset is organized by time (one Parquet file per day, containing data for all the stores).
+The API returns data from an output dataset, which is filled from an input dataset using Dask/Distributed to shuffle around the data.
+This shuffling is done because the input dataset is organized in a way that reflects the customer's retail stores (basically one [Apache Parquet](https://parquet.apache.org) file per store), while the output dataset is organized by time (one Parquet file per day, containing data for all the stores).

 ## The solution (as it seemed)

-A first investigation revealed that indeed, the store the customer complained about was not contained in the ouptut dataset, whereas it was contained in the input dataset.
+A first investigation revealed that indeed, the store the customer complained about was not contained in the output dataset, whereas it was contained in the input dataset.
-Therefore, the data must be lost somewhere in between during the shuffling.
+Therefore, the data must have gotten lost somewhere during the shuffling.

 We had a look at the Distributed cluster and sure enough, we discovered it was in a weird state.
 As it turned out, the day before, some of the hardware nodes hosting this cluster had been rebooted.
-This affected the scheduler and two of the workers, while the two other workers of the cluster had kept running without reboot.
+This reboot affected the scheduler and two of the workers, while the other two workers of the cluster had kept running without reboot.
-As it looked like, after the reboot of the scheduler, the two workers that had kept on running were not able to connect to the new scheduler, so we ended up with a cluster with only two workers, while the two old workers were running in an endless loop trying to connect.
+It seemed that after the reboot of the scheduler, the non-rebooted two worker had kept running but were not able to connect to the new scheduler.
+So, we ended up with a cluster with only two workers, while the two old workers were running in an endless loop trying to connect.

 Our assumption was that somehow, parts of the computations got scheduled to the invalid